CloverHackyColor/CloverBootloader/CloverPackage/utils/clover-genconfig/Readme.txt

 It is useful to remember your settings made in Options menu if you successfully boot into system.

 Works with Clover-64 rev1672+.

+Since Clover rev-5105 clover-genconfig is included into Clover.app.